Table of Contents

 Body dysmorphic disorder, which is a specific form of somatoform disorders, was found to be more common in patients visiting plastic and cosmetic surgery offices.
 Conversion disorder, which is also a specific form of somatoform disorders, had a prevalence of 15% in psychiatric hospitals.
 Accordingly, specific forms of somatoform disorders might have a higher prevalence in certain groups and populations.

 Gender and Race

 There is an increase in preponderance of the occurrence of somatoform disorders in females when compared to males.
+The female to male ratio is 10 to 1.
 Other risk factors include illiteracy and belongingness to the minority groups in terms of the race and the lower socioeconomic status.